OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/cosmos-db/tutorial-query-mongodb.md

 ## <a id="examplequery3"></a>Exemplo de consulta 3

-consulta seguinte Olá retorna todas as famílias de saudação que são registradas.
+A próxima consulta retorna todas as famílias registradas.

 **Consulta**